 Armed with the latest microbial research, we now know how important gut health is for our long-term vitality.
-It influences our immune system, our metabolism, and even how we think and feel.
+It supports our immune system, our metabolism, and even how we think and feel.

-Still, the science is clear: probiotics can positively affect overall health and day-to-day well-being.
+Still, the science is clear: probiotics can positively support overall health and day-to-day well-being.
 So, here’s a simplified introduction to probiotics and why they’re so important for your long-term health.

 Ever wonder how our ancestors fared without personal medicine cabinets to ease every ailment?
-While the centuries leading up to our current era were filled with their own set of challenges and were lived quite differently, some of the practices used then actually led to better gut health than we have today.
+While the centuries leading up to our current era were filled with their own set of challenges and many practices were quite different, some used then actually led to better gut health than we have today.

-You see, each person is made up of their own unique microbiome, which houses nearly 100 trillion bacteria that outnumber our human cells by a factor of 10 to 1.
-Being mostly composed of bacteria might sound a little...odd, but that’s just because many people only think of bacteria as germs that can make us sick.
+You see, each person has their own unique microbiome, which houses nearly 100 trillion bacteria that outnumber our human cells by a factor of around 10 to 1.
+Being mostly composed of bacteria might sound a little odd, but that’s just because many people only think of bacteria as germs that can make us sick.
 However, that’s actually not the case at all!

-Your body is comprised of all kinds of bacteria that have different jobs within your body and most of them are probiotics that serve a beneficial purpose—they can help your body produce vitamins, absorb nutrients from your food, and even help regulate your mood.
+Your body is comprised of all kinds of bacteria that have different jobs within your body, and most of them are probiotics that serve a beneficial purpose—they can help your body produce vitamins, help you absorb nutrients from your food, and even support your mood.
 Probiotic bacteria can also serve as placeholders, taking up room by colonizing within your digestive tract so that other bacteria can’t settle in, multiply, and create chaos for your system.

 Our ancestors had fantastically diverse microbiomes.
-Instead of obsessively cleaning their hands with sanitizer, they spent much of their time outdoors and worked in soil filled with beneficial microorganisms.
+Instead of obsessively cleaning their hands with sanitizer, they spent much of their time outdoors working in soil filled with beneficial microorganisms.
 Rather than popping antibiotics every time they felt under the weather, they used natural healing methods to improve their overall health.
 They also enjoyed unprocessed and unrefined diets rich in prebiotic foods, one of nature’s ultimate gifts.
-We are starting to realize that our ancestors’ more natural lifestyles and diets might be big contributors to their more pristine microbiomes.
+We are starting to realize that our ancestors’ more natural lifestyles and diets might be big contributors to their more diverse, healthy microbiomes.

-Prebiotics are the natural dietary fiber that nourishes our probiotic bacteria, and they come from a plethora of fruits and vegetables that our ancestors likely consumed in large quantities.
+Prebiotics are the natural dietary fibers that nourish our probiotic bacteria, and they occur in a plethora of fruits and vegetables that our ancestors likely consumed in large quantities.

 We know that the key to any thriving ecosystem is the biodiversity of its residents.
 Jeff Leach, the founder of the Human Food Project, takes a deep dive into how our microbes keep us well with his pioneering research into the human gut microbiome.

 In studying the Hadza hunter-gatherers that live in East Africa (who live outside nearly 24-7 and eat a similar diet to our ancestors), Leach found that the Hadza harbor nearly twice as many gut microbes of those living in westernized areas.
-The Hadza are exposed to a diversity of microbes from the soil, water, air, animals, and plants, making them incredibly healthy individuals.
-And because these healthy hunter-gatherers aren’t exposed to the same diet, lifestyle, and medicinal applications used in western culture, many scientists posit that the reduced diversity in our gut microbiomes is indeed attributed to modern culture and that we’re steadily weakening our natural defenses.
+The Hadza are exposed to a diversity of microbes from the soil, water, air, animals, and plants, making them incredibly healthy individuals.1 And because these healthy hunter-gatherers aren’t exposed to the same diet, lifestyle, and medicinal factors used in today's Western society, many scientists posit that the reduced diversity in our gut microbiomes is indeed attributed to modern culture and that we’re steadily weakening our natural defenses.

-But here’s the rub: we might enjoy modern-day inventions like electricity and the internet and benefit from advances in science and medicine, but our current hygienic habits and lifestyle choices are depleting our microbiome at a breakneck speed.
+But here’s the rub: we might enjoy modern-day inventions like electricity and the Internet and benefit from advances in science and medicine, but our current hygienic habits and lifestyle choices are depleting our microbiomes at a breakneck speed.

 To be fair, we only recently discovered that this world beneath the microscope was so paramount for our health and well-being.
 In fact, this information was non-existent when we developed our microbiome-depleting cultural habits.

-Instead of eating fermented and whole foods with healthy prebiotics and spending time outdoors (naturally repopulating our digestive tracts), many of us eat a diet high in processed foods, spend time indoors at home or at work, and live a high-stress lifestyle.
-Even if we don’t take antibiotics while we’re sick, both antibiotics and antimicrobials are often unavoidable as they’re present in our food and in our water.
+Instead of eating fermented and whole foods with healthy prebiotics and spending time outdoors (naturally repopulating our digestive tracts), many of us eat a diet high in processed foods, spend too much time indoors at home or at work, and live a high-stress lifestyle.
+Even if we don’t take antibiotics while we’re sick, both antibiotics and antimicrobials are often unavoidable due to their presence in our food and water.

 When it comes to giving your gut a helping hand, probiotics are the best place to start.
-Probiotics help to restore symbiosis (balance) to your microbiome, which helps keep your body healthy.
-When your microbiome is in dysbiosis, it means that your microbes aren’t balanced and the bad guys could gain a foothold if you’re not careful.
+Probiotics help to encourage balance in your microbiome, which helps keep your body healthy.
+When your microbiome is in out of balance, it means that the bad guys could gain a foothold if you’re not careful.

-That’s why if you must take antibiotics, it’s a good idea to take probiotics so that you’re repopulating your GI tract with the good bacteria that may have been indiscriminately targeted.
+That’s why, if you must take antibiotics, it’s a good idea to take probiotics as well so that you’re repopulating your GI tract with the good bacteria that may have been indiscriminately wiped out.

 Fermented foods also provide plenty of probiotics.
 And you can ferment just about anything!
 Pineapple and turmeric are favorites around here, but some classic staples include sauerkraut, kombucha, kimchi, and strong, aged cheese.
-These are just a few examples of probiotic-rich foods that will easily absorb into your body, giving you the maximum benefits from the beneficial bacteria where you need them most.
+These are just a few examples of probiotic-rich foods that can help you get the beneficial you need for overall health.

-The thing is, it can be difficult to obtain a healthy amount of probiotics with your diet alone, especially if you are fortifying your gut environment after a round of antibiotics.
-Many of the probiotic bacteria you consume through food are destroyed when they reach your stomach acids and never make it through your intestinal tract to colonize and replenish.
+The thing is, it can be difficult to obtain a healthy amount of probiotics in your diet alone, especially if you are replenishing your gut environment after a round of antibiotics.
+Many of the probiotic bacteria you consume through food are destroyed when they reach your stomach acids and never make it through your intestinal tract to colonize.

-An excellent option to get a potent dose of probiotics is taking them in supplement form.
-But with thousands of different probiotics available on the market, how can you decipher what is best?
-There are many reasons that probiotics can be ineffective.
+An excellent way to replenish your microbiome with probiotics is to take them in supplement form.
+But with thousands of different formulas available on the market, how can you decipher what is best?
 Here are some basic guidelines that can help you make your choice:

 Incredibly, the human body houses more than 500 different strains (with more being discovered all the time).
 A higher variety of strains leads to better colonization, which is why you want to look for a probiotic with at least seven unique strains.
 Make sure you research which strains you are consuming, as they each help support your body in different ways.

-PRO-15 includes 15 different strains of bacteria to offer a variety of targeted probiotics that provide the maximum benefit to your body.
-We also went the extra mile to create shelf-stable formulas using the patented manufacturing process LiveBac® which ensures our probiotics are protected from the heat with zero refrigeration—without being freeze-dried or coated in any way.
-Our second patented process is called BIO-tract®, and it helps make certain that the probiotic bacteria are protected from your stomach acids so they can be released deep within your GI tract where they can really get to work for you.
+PRO-15 includes 15 different strains of bacteria to offer a variety of targeted probiotics for whole-body support.
+We also utilize the patented manufacturing process, LiveBac®, which ensures our probiotics are protected from the heat with zero refrigeration—without being freeze-dried or coated in any way.
+BIO-tract®, our patented delivery method, protects probiotics from your stomach acids and releases them deep within your GI tract where they can really get to work supporting your health.

-Even if you don’t have the time to keep track of all the current medical research, just remember this - scientists are consistently demonstrating that a healthy microbiome is the foundation for overall health.
+Even if you haven't had the time to keep track of all the current medical research, the good news is that scientists are consistently demonstrating that a healthy microbiome is the foundation for overall health.

-Learning just a little about how you can strengthen your microbiome and taking the time to implement that knowledge through probiotic supplementation could make all the difference for you and your family in the long run.
+Learning just a little about how you can support your microbiome, and taking the time to implement that knowledge through probiotic supplementation, could make all the difference for you and your family in the long run.

 Julie Hays is the Communications Director here at Hyperbiotics.
 Health writer and mama of two little girls, Julie's on a mission to empower others to live lives free of the microbial depletion many of us face today.
 For more ideas on how you can maximize wellness and benefit from the power of probiotics, be sure to subscribe to our newsletter.